yunpengn/CS2103T/software_engineering_complete.md

 ## Design

 Design is the creative process of transforming the problem into a solution; the solution is also called design.
 There are two types of design in software engineering:
-- Product/external design: designing the external behavior of the product to meet the users' requirements;
+- Product/external design: designing the external behaviour of the product to meet the users' requirements;
-- Implementation/internal design: designing how the product will be implemented to meet the required external behavior.
+- Implementation/internal design: designing how the product will be implemented to meet the required external behaviour.

 In a large software engineering project, design should be done at multiple levels.
 This can be done in a top-down manner, bottom-up manner or a mix.